 3. The difference in the scope of the system

-- In terms of system design and efforts in development, differences in the system scope is one of the key differences between Linux and FreeBSD.
+- In terms of system design and development efforts, differences in the system scope are one of the key differences between Linux and FreeBSD.

 - Linux is just a kernel alone and uses various extra components from different sources.
 But FreeBSD has a kernel along with its own operating system that acts as a single-package unit.

-- Even though this difference may look smaller, but it affects the way you interact and manages the system.
+- Even though this difference may look smaller, it affects how you interact and manages the system.

-- All the distributions in Linux club together to work as a single package and they together interoperate nicely.
+- All the Linux club distributions together to work as a single package, and they together interoperate nicely.

 - These components are tracked and managed using package management tools of distribution.